 AIM: To introduce the concepts of religious freedom and persecution, and to explore why this is an issue.
-AQA: This lesson will meet these curriculum requirements: Freedom of religious expression, human rights, prejudice and discrimination in religion and belief.
-EDEXCEL: OCR: WJEC EDUQAS: Problems faced by the persecuted church.
-The way in which the Church is being persecuted in the 21st century.
-Censorship, freedom of religious expression.
+This lesson will meet these curriculum requirements: AQA: How Christian churches respond to persecution.
+Issues of equality, freedom of religion and belief including freedom of religious expression.
+Religion and belief as a cause of war and violence in the contemporary world.
+EDEXCEL: The role and importance of the Church in the worldwide community: how and why it works for reconciliation and the problems faced by the persecuted Church OCR: The way in which the Church is being persecuted in the 21st century.
+WJEC EDUQAS: An example of conflict between personal conviction and the laws of a country.
+Censorship, freedom of religious expression